Carrie Underwood Tears Up As She Discusses Her ‘Purpose In The World’

 The star recalled her eldest son said, “I have to love God even more than you, mommy.”

-Mike then shared a story of how he once got a cut on his finger while the family were on tour, after which Isaiah came over to comfort him and prayed for God to heal him — just as Mike had done for his son before.
+Mike then shared a story of how he once got a cut on his finger while the family was on tour, after which Isaiah came over to comfort him and prayed for God to heal him — just as Mike had done for his son before.

 The retired Nashville Predators captain described the moment as being “the coolest thing ever.”

 In last week’s episode, Carrie emotionally opened up about how she suffered three miscarriages before she fell pregnant with Jacob in 2018.
-The star recalled how she believed she may have been experiencing a fourth consecutive miscarriage after she found out that she was expecting again.
+The star recalled how she believed that she may have experience a fourth consecutive miscarriage after she found out that she was expecting again.